csynbiosys/AMIGO2R2016b/README.md

-# Experiment - Darth Vader
+# Experiment - Eeth Koth

-Child of experiment Han Solo for Gal 1 model with In-Silico-Loop
+Child of experiment Darth Vader for Gal 1 model with In-Silico-Loop

-The change from Han Solo is:
+The change from Darth Vader is:
-* Normalises all inputs so the true value is 1
+* OID used E-Optimiality

 Full description:
 * Each	run	executed	10	loops